 The Sorting Hat is supposed to be wise and in tune with the fluctuations of fate.
 But it didn’t see anything that day.
-Not a single spark of artificial magical consciousness alerted the hat to the fact that it was perched on the head of the girl who would disturb the very nature of magical existence.
-It didn’t pick up on the undercurrent of turbulence in the mind it was combing, nor was it startled by the way unsettlingly adult anger could spring so quickly onto the round face of a wide-eyed eleven-year-old.
+Not a single spark of artificial magical consciousness alerted the hat that it was perched on the head of the girl who would disturb the very nature of magical existence in the near future.
+It didn’t pick up on the undercurrent of turbulence in the mind before it, nor was it startled by the way unsettlingly adult anger could spring so quickly onto the round face of a wide-eyed eleven-year-old.

 Instead, the hat was quick to label Morgan as spoiled.

 “What?”
 Morgan addressed the voice in her head, uncertain whether she had heard it correctly.

 “Yes, spoiled and stubborn, but highly intelligent and independent.
 Hmmm…what should I do with you?
 Oh, and I see you are also very passionate, very driven – brave, even.
 With your creativity and willpower, you should do quite well in GRYFFINDOR!”

 Confused but relieved to be free of the hat, Morgan skipped from the platform and headed over to the loudest table.

 She snuck an involuntary glance at Theodore Nott.
 His grey, sunken eyes followed her trajectory to the Gryffindor table.
 She imagined there was some sign of recognition in them, at least, maybe even a little bit of regret.
 Maybe some unexplained disgust.
 There had to be something.